calaldees/KaraKara/README.md

 * Run small events in your livingroom or big events with multiple karaoke rooms
 * Attendees view and queue tracks from their mobile phones
-* A Projector/TV shows a HTML5 player
+* A projector/TV shows a playlist and subtitled videos
+* An optional tablet can show just the lyrics for singers to read on stage
 * Internet connection is required